 Decisions Based on Safety and Several Factors

-District leaders understand these decisions impact many families throughout the district who need to arrange care for their children when school is not in session.
+District leaders understand these decisions impact many families who need to make alternate arrangements when school is not in session.
 The overriding concern in making these decisions is the safety of students, staff and others in the community.
-Several factors are considered, including road conditions and visibility, snow depth, wind chill, the weather forecast for the remainder of the day and the actions of other districts in our area.
-Generally, if roads are passable and we believe our buses will be able to complete their routes with only slight delays, school will be held.
+Factors considered include road conditions, visibility, snow depth, wind chill, the forecast for the remainder of the day and the actions of other districts in our area.
+Generally, if roads are passable and it’s believed buses will be able to complete their routes with only slight delays, school will be held.